Orla Tinsley: New cystic fibrosis drug

 In late 2012, Tinsley launched a campaign to get Kalydeco into Ireland after experts rejected making the drug available because it was too expensive.
 The drug is the first to treat the cause of cystic fibrosis and not just the symptoms.

 In February 2013 the Minister for Health announced that the drug would be made available.

 Since late 2013, Tinsley is one of the first people in the world to be treated by the second new cystic fibrosis drug lumacaftor/ivacaftor which treats the most common mutation of CF. The drug has proven to improve lung function and health for people with CF.

 Personal life

 Tinsley received a double lung transplant in December 2017.

+Tinsley is queer and non-binary.

 Media

 Tinsley conceived, co-produced and featured in an Irish documentary Orla Tinsley: Warrior, which follows the process of their double lung transplant in New York in 2018.
 In 2020 the film was nominated as a finalist in the New York Festivals TV and Film Awards.